sascristian/HeyberryAI/Jarbas_docs/service.md

 # service backend

-a helper abstract class was implemented, this handles waits, timeouts, receiving data from other skill, asking server or locally flag, context manipulation
+a helper abstract class was implemented, this handles waits, timeouts, receiving data from other skill, asking server or locally flag, context manipulation, result processing

 # example implemented services usage